TylerGeiger513/CloudComputing-Prototype/README.md

    - Map ports as specified (backend on port 3000, frontend on port 4200).

 5. **Access the Application**
    - **Frontend:** Open your browser and navigate to [http://localhost:4200](http://localhost:4200).
    - **Backend API:** You can test endpoints (e.g., via Postman) at [http://localhost:3000/api/auth](http://localhost:3000/api/auth).

+### Planning

+## Backend

+First Prototype: TODO:

+endpoints:
+profile/
+   updateProfile(username, email, campus) -- add an endpoint to allow to change username or email changePassword(oldpass, newpass)

+addfriend

+Allow for private messages between friends - allow for messaging across campus channel when user signs up - they should join a campus - for now just make it load a list of campuses that we set up for now only focusing on West Chester University and Testing Campus
+Each campus should have a general campus discussion channel to focus on for now.
+Allow for the creation of classrooms which are similar to campuses where they have a main chatting area for now and an option to invite friends to join
+Integrate testing covering 100% of the backend scope Security audit + overview